Tutoring Information for Faculty and Staff

 Faculty are encouraged to include a brief summary of available tutoring services in their course syllabi to provide students with information about utilizing tutoring services.
 Faculty should copy the appropriate summary provided by the Center for Learning and Student Success directly into their course syllabi to ensure they are using the most updated and accurate information.

-Faculty and staff may distribute informational handouts to students as needed to orient students to tutoring and help to manage expectations for what tutoring can do.
+Faculty and staff may distribute informational handouts to students as needed to orient students to tutoring and help manage expectations for what tutoring can do.
 The handouts explain how to get tutoring, what tutors can help with, and what to expect from a writing tutoring session.

 Do you have a student that you’d like to recommend as a tutor?
 Tutor hiring for each academic year takes place during the prior spring semester on an as-needed basis.
 If you would like to recommend a student for a tutoring position, please complete the official tutor recommendation form.
+Note that you must be signed in to BoxerApps using your Pacific account to access the form.

-Note that a faculty recommendation does not guarantee that a student will be hired, but is a critical factor in the selection process.
+A faculty recommendation does not guarantee that a student will be hired, but is a critical factor in the selection process.
 Students recommended by faculty are invited to apply for available positions during the application period each spring along with other applicants.
 All applicants hired for tutoring positions are required to obtain a faculty recommendation for each course they wish to tutor for, must have completed each course with a grade of B or higher, and are required to formally apply and interview for the position.